 - Estimated tax payments for self-employed individuals and those with other sources of income not covered by withholding.

-Determining how much tax to pre-pay through withholding and estimated tax payments has always been difficult, but thanks to Congress’ constant tinkering with the tax laws, usually in late fall, ensuring there are no underpayment penalties or tax surprises when the tax return is prepared next year merely adds complexity.
+Determining how much tax to pre-pay through withholding and estimated tax payments has always been difficult, but thanks to Congress’ constant tinkering with the tax laws, ensuring there are no underpayment penalties or tax surprises when the tax return is prepared next year can be challenging.

 When a taxpayer fails to prepay a safe harbor (minimum) amount, he or she can be subject to the underpayment penalty.
 This penalty is the short-term federal rate plus 3 percentage points and the penalty is computed on a quarter-by-quarter basis.
 So, even if you pre-pay the correct amount for the year, if the amounts are not paid evenly you could be subject to a penalty.
 Interestingly enough, withholding amounts are treated as paid ratably throughout the year, so taxpayers who are underpaid in the earlier part of the year can compensate by bumping up their withholding in the later part of the year.

 Federal tax law does provide ways to avoid the underpayment penalty.
-If the underpayment is less than the $1,000 de minimis amount, no penalty is assessed.
+If the underpayment is less than $1,000 (referred to as the de minimis amount), no penalty is assessed.
 In addition, the law provides “safe harbor” prepayments.
 There are two safe harbors:

 - The first safe harbor is based on the tax owed in the current year.
 If your payments equal or exceed 90% of what is owed in the current year, you can escape a penalty.